KlausJackson/Chat-Room/README.md

 - `/alias` : to change your alias.

-**NOTE**: the server.py must be running all the time, otherwise every time you close it and run again, ADMIN password will be back to default: 123.
-But the banned list (ban.txt) is still the same, you can edit it manually or log in under ADMIN role and use the `/unban` command.
+**NOTE**: keep the server running, or ADMIN password will be back to default: 123 or you can modify the code like in #Usage.
+Banned list (`ban-v[version name].txt`) is still the same, edit it manually or use commands to change.

 ## The End

-If you have any problem while running the code, feel free to file an issue.
+If you have any problem while running the code or any ideas to improve it, feel free to file an issue.

 I will never add a function/feature to make someone an admin, there can only be one boss in a server.
 I might upgrade this to a modern looking GUI application using Qt Designer in the future.
+There will be updates in the future.

 That's all I got.
 Enjoy!